stoe/template-gha/readme.md

 # template-gha

-> A template for a Node GitHub Actions.
+> A template for Node GitHub Actions.

 ## Install